Oppenheimer404/pidriver/README.md

 ----------------
 PiDriver is a utility built for the RaspberryPi Zero 2 W and written in Go programming language.

+What you need to do;

-Installing Go
+Install Go
 -------------
 1. Visit [The Go Doccumentation](https://go.dev/doc/install) and **download the latest version of Go**.
-(You can follow the steps found in the official docs - although I reccomend sticking to this unoffical guide as I will do my best to cover all steps in detail )`accurate as of go1.22.5`
+(You can follow the steps found in the official docs - although I reccomend sticking to this unoffical guide as I will do my best to cover all steps in detail )`accurate as of go 1.22.5`
+    - Ensure you download the **ARMv6** version as it is compatable with RaspberryPiOS.
 2. **VERIFY YOUR HASHES**
     - Verifying a hash ensures that the file you downloaded isn't compromised.
     - To do this - run `sha256sum $filename` where `$filename` is the file you just downloaded.